coupergateway/couper/docs/ERRORS.md

 Access control errors in particular require special handling, e.g. sending a specific response for missing login credentials.
 For this purpose every access control definition of `basic_auth`, `jwt` or `saml2` can define one or multiple `error_handler` with one or more defined error type labels listed below.

+## Scope related `error_handler`

+Since an [AC](#access-control-error_handler) error handler is rather general than scopes handled per endpoint or http-method but are still protected with the same access-control.
+Reacting to those more path specific errors you can define one or more `error_handler` blocks within an `api` or `endpoint` block.

 ### `error_handler` specification